SSWConsulting/SSW.Rules.Content/rules/creating-action-items/rule.md

 ---
 The goal of most meetings should be to establish clear next steps.
 These action items should be shared with the intended recipients, with all other attendees CC'd.

 It's beneficial to designate a scribe who drafts action points during the meeting and **assigns them directly to those responsible for completing the tasks**.
-If the scribe hasn't been identified at the start, simply ask, "Who will be the scribe?"
+If the scribe hasn't been identified at the start, simply ask: _"Who will be the scribe?"_

 The scribe should also document the decision-making process by writing down each person's arguments.
 After everyone comments on the options, the notes can be reviewed as a group and often the best course of action is clear.